mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Taking medicine to stimulate the growth of stem cells and move them into the bloodstream.

 **motrin**
-Advil&reg; is a brand of ibuprofen.
+Advil<span class="superscript">&reg;</span> is a brand of ibuprofen.
 Ibuprofen is a non-steroidal anti-inflammatory drug (NSAID) used to relieve swelling, pain and fever.

 **mozobil**
-Mozobil&reg; is a brand of plerixafor.
+Mozobil<span class="superscript">&reg;</span> is a brand of plerixafor.
 Plerixafor is a drug used before together with granulocyte-colony stimulating factor (G-CSF) to help mobilize stem cells; moving them from the bone marrow to the blood.

 **myeloma**
 Cancer that arises in plasma cells, a type of white blood cell.